Gerard Farrés: Rally raid

 In 2006, Farrés signed for Yamaha with which he got the chance to make his debut in the Dakar Rally.
 However, he injured his left knee, leaving him out for six months.
 After two months, however, he made his rally raid debut at the 2006 Dakar Rally in Lisbon.
 This led him to be dubbed the "Desert Boar".
 In this event, he finished the race in 16th position overall, having been the second best rookie in this event.

 In 2007, Farrés returned to KTM where he won the Spanish Rally Raid Championship and also moved to the FIM Cross-Country Rallies World Championship where he made his debut in the Rally of Tunisia, finishing in fourth place.
 Later that year, he won the Baja Aragón for the first time.
-Due to injuries sustained in a rally in Dubai, he did not compete again until the 2009 Dakar Rally, where he performed well, helping his teammate and fellow compatriot Marc Coma, to win the event in the motorcycle category.
+Due to injuries sustained in a rally in Dubai, he did not compete again until the 2009 Dakar Rally, where he performed well, helping his teammate and compatriot Marc Coma, to win the event in the motorcycle category.
 He won the Baja Aragón again later that year.

 In 2010, he signed with Aprilia for the Dakar Rally, a brand that was racing in that event for the first time.
 However, Farrés could not finish the race.
 In 2011, he won the Baja Aragón for the third time, and finished the Dakar Rally in 28th position.
 In 2012, he finished 7th in the Dakar, where he was riding a KTM for the Bordone Ferrari team.
 In 2013, he finished 69th overall with the Honda Wild Wolf team and in 2014 after being signed by Gas Gas he had to retire in 2014 and 2015 editions.

 At the end of 2015, Farrés signed with Himoinsa, with whom he finished 8th in the 2016 Dakar Rally.
 With Himoinsa, he won the Hellas Rally and the Transanatolia Rally.
 The following year, he achieved third place overall in the 2017 Dakar Rally, thus managing to finish on the podium for the first time.
 He also managed to win the last stage of the rally.
 At the 2018 Dakar Rally, he made his last appearance on a motorcycle in that event.
 At the 2019 Dakar Rally, he switched to the UTV category and together with Daniel Oliveras, he won the 3rd stage and finished the event in second place in the general classification.
 At the 2020 Dakar Rally, he finished in 11th place with three stage wins.